demize/ghirahim_rs/README.rst

 Setup
 ^^^^^

 All config is kept in ``girahim.yaml``.
 Copy ``ghirahim.yaml.sample`` to ``ghirahim.yaml`` and edit the settings.
-You need an oauth password for the account you intend to use; the easiest option is to generate one with `twitchapps <https://twitchapps.com/tmi/>`_.
-Ensure it follows the format ``oauth:your_oauth_token`` (including the ``oauth:`` prefix) or the bot will be unable to log in.
-You'll also need to provide a MongoDB server and Redis server, with credentials in the formats specified.
+Ensure that you specify an OAuth token matching your client ID, and that it's specified as in the sample file (that is, with no ``oauth:`` prefix).

+Once the config is set up, you can build the bot with ``cargo build`` or ``cargo build --release``.
+There are some test cases that you can run with ``cargo test`` as well.

 Running the bot
 ^^^^^^^^^^^^^^^

 The executable produced by cargo (target/\*/ghirahim_bot) can be copied out of the target directory and run directly.
 Running the bot under its own account is recommended.
 It can be easily run as a service with a basic systemd unit file; it does not fork, so it should be run with exec, and it will print all log messages to stdout to be caught and logged by systemd.
-You should probably build it with the ``--release`` flag for optimizations, especially if running it on a relatively low-powered server.

 Getting support
 ---------------